prabath/prabath.github.io/index.md

 wget https://github.com/prabath/wso2is-repo-explorer/raw/master/rex.sh
 chmod +x rex.sh
 ```
+Also make sure that you have Internet access, while running the tool.

 ### Updates

 There are three components need to be updated.
 The rex.sh - will have minimal updates.
 Any changes to the core of the tool would require updating the Docker image.
 The indexes will get updated every four hours.